Support

 Yasmin Freeman

-An Architect with more than six years of experience delivering high-end residential projects.
-In her former role she has been involved in the planning and construction phases of Listed Buildings at GK Architects.
-While studying for her Masters at the University of Greenwich, her thesis explored the physical and psychological divides between cities and their periphery and how to bridge the urban rural divide.
+An Architect with more than six years of experience delivering high-end residential and commerical projects.
+Over the years, she has developed a particular interest in Listed Buildings.
+Located within the World Heritage city of Bath, her current role as a Project Architect involves the planning, technical and construction phases of historic buildings at Simon Morray-Jones Architects.
+While studying for her Masters at the University of Greenwich, her thesis explored the physical and psychological divides between cities and their periphery, and how to bridge the urban/rural divide.
 Her brief formed parallels with the ongoing political landscape of Malta, in which her roots lie.
 With the Sessions initiative she engages with multiple students as an early-career educator as well as primary Lecture Series coordinator.

 Sessions